axodotdev/cargo-dist/book/src/config.md

 If no scope is specified the package will be global.

+### checksum

+Example `checksum = "sha512"`

+Specifies how to checksum [executable-zips][].
+Supported values:

+* "sha256" (default) - generate a .sha256 file for each archive
+* "sha512" - generate a .sha512 file for each archive
+* "false" - do not generate any checksums

+The hashes should match the result that sha256sum and sha512sum generate.
+The current format is just a file containing the hash of that file and nothing else.

+Future work is planned to [support more robust signed checksums][issue-sigstore].

 ## Subsetting CI Flags

 Several `metadata.dist` configs have globally available CLI equivalents.
 These can be used to select a subset of `metadata.dist` list for that run.
 If you don't pass any, it will be as-if you passed all the values in `metadata.dist`.
 You can pass these flags multiple times to provide a list.
 This includes: